bufferapp/kubesecret/README.md

 ### Publish to npm

-Before updating the version in `package.json` ensure that the version showing in `scripts/kubesecret.js` has been updated to the desired version too.
-Failing to do this will cause `kubesecret -V` to not display the version correctly.

-Once `kubesecret.js` is updated, use `npm version` to update the version name, add a commit and tag that commit prior to publishing.
+Use `npm version` to update the version name, add a commit and tag that commit prior to publishing.
 For example:

 ```